Lneves23/SynMut_RecodeAndFilter/README.md

 	2. Generate candidates with recoded codon sequences with synonymous mutations
 	3. Filter candidates based on the average codon weight

+This code draws heavily on the SynMut package which can be found here:

+  	Gu H (2021).
+SynMut: SynMut: Designing Synonymously Mutated Sequences with Different Genomic Signatures.
+R package version 1.10.0, https://github.com/Koohoko/SynMut.

 Required input files: